Bakhytnur/booking-app/README.md

-New booking app like aurbnb!
+New booking app like airbnb!